mindspore-ai/docs/docs/lite/docs/source_en/use/runtime_train_java.md

 ### Resizing the Input Dimension

-When MindSpore Lite is used for inference, if the input shape needs to be resized, you can call the Resize API of [Model](https://www.mindspore.cn/lite/api/en/master/api_java/model.html#model) to resize the shape of the input tensor after a model is created and built.
+When MindSpore Lite is used for inference, if you need to Resize the input shape, you can call [resize](https://www.mindspore.cn/lite/api/en/master/api_java/model.html#resize) of Model after you have finished creating [Model](https://www.mindspore.cn/lite/api/en/master/api_java/model.html#model) and have completed model compilation [build](https://www.mindspore.cn/lite/api/en/master/api_java/model.html#build), to resize the shape of the input Tensor.

 > Some networks do not support variable dimensions.
 As a result, an error message is displayed and the model exits unexpectedly.
 For example, the model contains the MatMul operator, one input tensor of the MatMul operator is the weight, and the other input tensor is the input.
 If a variable dimension API is called, the input tensor does not match the shape of the weight tensor.
 As a result, the training fails.